-While it is becoming increasingly difficult to manage HUD's programs as they are currently authorized and funded, the EDA joined forces with a local non-profit, Midwest Minnesota Community Development Corporation (MMCDC) to administer its Housing Programs by signing a one-year management contract in May 2015.
+While it became increasingly difficult to manage HUD's programs as they are currently authorized and funded, the EDA joined forces in May 2015 with a local non-profit (Midwest Minnesota Community Development Corporation to administer its Housing Programs.

 At a time when the need for housing assistance is increasing, members of the House Financial Services Committee have been looking at ways to ease the administrative burdens of the HUD programs, including giving small agencies encouragement to join together in consortia.
 A consortium could allow two or more agencies to achieve economies of scale in many aspects of program operations, while maintaining their own local board of directors.